-Kai Iwi Lakes (Taharoa Domain) will be promoted and developed as an educational, scientific and tourist destination.
+Kai Iwi Lakes will be promoted and developed as an educational, scientific and tourist destination.

-- To promote Kai lwi Lakes widely as a passive and active recreation visitor attraction. - To develop Taharoa so that it offers attractions which are used throughout the year. - To develop services and facilities to attract visitors from education and science sectors. - To re-establish Taharoa Domain's natural flora and fauna as the centre piece to its economic development and sustainability.
+- To promote Kai lwi Lakes widely as a passive and active recreation visitor attraction. - To promote Kai lwi Lakes as an events venue for events that are compatible with the lakes environment and cultural values, whilst ensuring that this does not result in exclusive use. - To develop Kai Iwi Lakes so that it offers attractions which are used throughout the year. - To develop services and facilities to attract visitors from education and science sectors. - To re-establish Kai lwi Lakes' natural flora and fauna as the centre piece to its economic development and sustainability.

-- A promotional strategy is completed and implemented to reinforce Taharoa Domain's reputation as a destination, sitting alongside allied local attractions like Waipoua Forest (The Kauri Coast Experience). - Digital media is being effectively applied to evocatively portray the values of Taharoa Domain. - An Infrastructure Development Plan is completed to include design and feasibility assessment for new/extended visitor facilities (including accommodation) and recreational opportunities to generate a wider spread of use and revenues throughout the seasons. - Production forestry practices are discontinued and replaced with a focus upon restoration and re-vegetation of the Domain.
+- A promotional strategy is completed and implemented to reinforce Kai lwi Lakes' reputation as a destination, sitting alongside allied local attractions like Waipoua Forest (The Kauri Coast Experience). - Digital media is being effectively applied to evocatively portray the values of Kai lwi Lakes. - An Infrastructure Development Plan is completed to include design and feasibility assessment for new/extended visitor facilities (including accommodation) and recreational opportunities to generate a wider spread of use and revenues throughout the seasons. - Production forestry practices are discontinued after harvest and replaced with a focus upon restoration and re-vegetation of Kai lwi Lakes.